marcelluscaio/game-marketplace/README.md

 ## <a id="about">About the Project</a>

-This project was developed as part of a technical assessment, with the requirement to create a fullstack MarketPlace application using React and Node.
-I chose Next.js as the framework.
+This project creates a fullstack MarketPlace application using Next.js as the framework.
 As a database I chose PostgreSQL, and Prisma served as the ORM.

 By using Next.js, I took advantage of built-in support for CSS modules, enabling a robust foundation for building a responsive and dynamic application.